PsychNeuro/ed1/book/acknowledgments.md

 # Acknowledgments

 Thanks to the current beta-testers for reading!
+Elah Sordean in particular found several typos.